 Audit Committee.
 Each member of the Audit Committee is "independent" under the Nasdaq Standard as well as the applicable rules of the SEC for audit committee membership.
-Our Board has determined that Ms. Tuuk and Mr. Walker each qualify as an "audit committee financial expert," as defined in Item 407(d) of Regulation S-K of the Securities Exchange Act of 1934 (the "Exchange Act").
+Our Board has determined that Mr. McLean, Ms. Tuuk Kuras and Mr. Walker each qualifies as an "audit committee financial expert," as defined in Item 407(d) of Regulation S-K of the Securities Exchange Act of 1934 (the "Exchange Act").
 The full responsibilities of the Audit Committee are set forth in the Audit Committee Charter.
-In general, the primary purpose of this Committee is to assist the Board in overseeing management's conduct of our financial reporting processes and system of internal controls regarding finance, accounting, legal compliance, and ethics.
-During 2019, the Audit Committee held five meetings.
+In general, the primary purpose of this Committee is to assist the Board in overseeing management's conduct of our financial reporting processes and system of internal controls regarding finance, accounting, legal compliance and ethics.
+During 2020, the Audit Committee held five meetings.

 Personnel and Compensation Committee.
-Each member of this Committee is "independent" under the Nasdag Standard.
+Each member of this Committee is "independent" under the Nasdaq Standard.
 The Committee is responsible for reviewing and recommending to the Board the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits, as well as director compensation.
 This Committee is also responsible for reviewing succession planning for our Chief Executive Officer, as well as administering our equity-based incentive plans and reviewing compensation plans and awards as they relate to key employees.
 The Committee has the authority to retain consultants and third-party advisors for assistance.
 The Committee has the ultimate authority to determine matters of executive compensation; however, it may rely upon recommendations of our Chief Executive Officer for matters of compensation for officers and Named Executives (as defined in the Summary Compensation Table), other than the Chief Executive Officer.
 Additional information on the Committee's role and practices involving executive compensation is described in the Compensation Discussion and Analysis in this proxy statement.
 The full responsibilities of the Personnel and Compensation Committee are set forth in its Charter.
-During 2019, the Personnel and Compensation Committee held three meetings.
+During 2020, the Personnel and Compensation Committee held two meetings.

 Nominating and Corporate Governance Committee.
 Each member of the Nominating and Corporate Governance Committee is "independent" under the Nasdaq Standard.
 The Nominating and Corporate Governance Committee considers and proposes director nominees to the Board for election by our shareholders, selects candidates to fill Board vacancies as they may occur, makes recommendations to the Board regarding Board committee memberships, generally monitors our corporate governance system, and performs any other functions or duties deemed appropriate by our Board.
 The full responsibilities of the Nominating and Corporate Governance Committee are set forth in its Charter.
 The Committee and Board adopted a Policy Governing Director Qualifications and Nominations, the details of which are described below, which include certain minimum qualification and board composition standards.
 In view of the age and tenure of certain members of the Board, the Committee has been active in seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, to serve on the Board.
-As a result of this process, the Committee recommended and the Board approved the appointment of Ben McLean to our Board in January of this year.
-During 2019, the Nominating and Corporate Governance Committee held three meetings.
+During 2020, the Nominating and Corporate Governance Committee held two meetings.